644/palindrome/README.md

 # Description
 C program to return a list of palindromes in file, and it's only 56 lines of ASM; the UTF-8 version is only 138 lines of ASM!

-It can sort through a list of 300 million words and write them to a file in under 7s.
+It can sort through a list of 300 million words case insensitively and write them to a file in under 7s.
 The UTF-8 version is ~1s slower for every 300 million words.

 # Install & Usage
 ```